relevant-ai/RelevantCardsDocumentation/DOCS.md

 ## The `card` Variable

-As we mentioned in the Card Structure section **TODO: LINK HERE** at the beginning, the `load` closure of a Relevant card has one parameter named `card`.
+As we mentioned in the [Card Structure section](#card-structure) at the beginning, the `load` closure of a Relevant card has one parameter named `card`.
 This is a reference to the card instance itself and as such, it has access to some special methods.

 ### `card.settings`